kkziao/Study_Notes/README.md

 Some Loss functions: Mean Squared Error (MSE), Mean Absolute Error (MSE),

 ### Regularization
-L1 Regularization
+L1 Regularization (Lasso)

-L2 Regularization
+L2 Regularization (Ridge)

 ### Gradient Descent:
-It is a technique used to minimize the loss function.
-Iteratively, we will change the model parameters based on the gradient descent results.
+It is a technique used to find the paramters can minimize the loss function.
+Iteratively, we will change the model parameters based on the gradient descent results., in order to acheive minimal loss.

 **Prerequisit for Loss function:**
 1. Differentiable: Differentiable at all points in its domain.